 Mark Thomas, Bravo Figaro!

-Theatre starring Mark Thomas which was performed at Traverse Theatre @ 10am for 1 hour, on the following days during August 2012...
+Theatre starring Mark Thomas that was performed at Traverse Theatre at 10am for 1 hour, on the following days in August 2012...

 How to put on an opera in a bungalow in Bournemouth.
 Mark Thomas tells us about his dad - a full-on rough, but hard-grafting working-class Methodist, Thatcherite builder from south London - and the difficult relationship he has with him.
 This has been a fertile ground for comics of late, most notably Russell Kane, but it's never been covered as expertly as this.
 This powerful story was packed full of emotion, taking the audience on an incredible ride through the contradictory, complex feelings he had for this brusque character.
 'Absolutely superlative stuff' (Chortle.co.uk).

 After walking the wall in the West Bank, becoming Guinness World Record holder for political protests, and chasing arms dealers around the country, one of Britain's most acclaimed comics and influential activists, Mark Thomas, turns his attention to matters closer to home with a show about his father.